sup3rDav3/dpat-modern-report/README.md

 ## Notes

-- The patcher is idempotent — running it twice on an already-patched file does nothing
+- Running the patcher twice on an already-patched file does nothing
 - If a patch step shows `SKIPPED`, the upstream source has changed slightly in that area; the rest of the patches still apply and the report will still look modern
 - The sidebar links point to the filenames the tool generates — if a category has zero results the detail page will exist but show an empty table